|Superheroines are fiction for a reason|

 By now near to drowning in complicity and subjection, I obeyed.
 She withdrew from behind her back a rolled-up copy of the Parliamentary orders of the day, and she gave me a sound smack before I could —how does one put this? — straighten up.
 I regained the perpendicular in some blushful confusion and difficulty, to see her swing away and look over her shoulder, the words “naughty boy” floating over me in my near trance-like state, as the journo witnesses closed in to say, “What was that all about?”
 I told them they would never understand, and — what do you know — they never did.And if you're thinking, "eww, gross.
 How could anyone find Thatcher sexual?" then you're missing the point.
 Your mistake is to assume men think the same as women.
 They don't.
 Stop lying to yourself.
 Which brings me to my next point.

-Most men don't know that women face an incredible amount of pressure to be looked at.
+It's pretty obvious that women face an incredible amount of pressure to be looked at.
 The smart ones, like Thatcher and Victoria's Secret models, capitalise on this by trading their sexual attractiveness for resources and power.
 Which means we're not looking at the Weinstein thing correctly.
 We have to appreciate how the women who didn't complain see things.
 The silent ones.